Early in Maryland women’s lacrosse’s 2022 season, assistant coach Lauri Kenis gave the Terps’ defense a unique assignment.

 The leaderboard made things competitive, but the pair don’t see as much competition now because they get their rounds in at different times.

 Sterling’s best score came on May 19, 2022 – the day of Maryland’s NCAA quarterfinal matchup against Florida.
-The Terps topped the Gators, who struggled to get shots past Sterling, by a score of 18-5.
+The Terps topped the Gators, who struggled to get shots past Sterling, 18-5.
 The victory advanced the team to the Final Four.

-Maryland will hope for high scores on Dynavision from the duo throughout its postseason play, potentially leading to lower scores for their opponents on the field and a solid defensive line performance.
+Maryland will hope for high scores on Dynavision from the duo throughout its postseason play, potentially leading to lower scores from their opponents on the field.